thudfactor/coi-presentation/11/PITCHME.md

 ### Drupal CI

-On a commit to the master branch, the Drupal CI script runs to deploy modules and themes to Pantheon.
-We may look at this in greater detail later.
+The Drupal CI script runs to deploy modules and themes to Pantheon.

 +++